What Is The Main Function Of The Nucleus

 Q: Can a cell survive without a nucleus?

 A: Mature red blood cells (erythrocytes) in mammals are an example of cells that lack a nucleus.
-However, these cells are highly specialized for oxygen transport and have a limited lifespan.
+That said, these cells are highly specialized for oxygen transport and have a limited lifespan.
 Generally, a cell cannot survive long-term without a nucleus, as it contains the essential genetic information for cellular function and maintenance.

 Q: How does the nucleus communicate with the cytoplasm?